 The employee may report to work at the adjusted report to work time or can choose to take additional time for rest.
-Note that in certain circumstances, especially during periods where the employee is needed for urgent work, the immediate supervisor may require the employee to return to work after their Safety Leave.
+Note that in certain circumstances, especially during periods where the employee is needed for urgent work, the Supervisor or Manager may require the employee to return to work after their Safety Leave.